Polysaccharide: Starch

 Starch is a glucose polymer in which glucopyranose units are bonded by alpha-linkages.
 It is made up of a mixture of amylose (15–20%) and amylopectin (80–85%).
-Amylose consists of a linear chain of several hundred glucose molecules, and Amylopectin is a branched molecule made of several thousand glucose units (every chain of 24–30 glucose units is one unit of Amylopectin).
+Amylose consists of a linear chain of several hundred glucose molecules, and amylopectin is branched made of several thousand glucose units (every chain of 24–30 glucose units is one unit of Amylopectin).
 Starches are insoluble in water.
 They can be digested by breaking the alpha-linkages (glycosidic bonds).
-Both humans and other animals have amylases so that they can digest starches.
+Humans and other animals have amylases so that they can digest starches.
 Potato, rice, wheat, and maize are major sources of starch in the human diet.
 The formations of starches are the ways that plants store glucose.

 Glycogen

 Glycogen serves as the secondary long-term energy storage in animal and fungal cells, with the primary energy stores being held in adipose tissue.
-Glycogen is made primarily by the liver, and the muscles but can also be made by glycogenesis within the brain and stomach.
+Glycogen is made primarily by the liver and the muscles, but can also be made by glycogenesis within the brain and stomach.